wp-staging/wp-staging/readme.txt

 4. Finish!

 == Changelog ==

+= 2.2.1 =
+* New: Option to set custom login url if there is one
+* Fix: Can not login to staging site if plugin All In One WP Security & Firewall is used

 = 2.2.0 =
 * Fix: Old staging site is not listed and pushing is not working properly if plugin is updated from wp staging version 1.6 and lower